 - Academy of Science of South Africa's Code of Best Practice in Scholarly Journal Publishing, Editing and Peer Review (March 2018) - the Forum of Editors of Academic Law Journals in South Africa: Guidelines for Best Practice in Editorial Discretion and Peer Review (August 2008)

-The South African Law Journal and its publisher, Juta & Co (Pty) Ltd, is committed to the core principles identified below.
-More detailed policies and processes are described in detail in The South African Law Journal's full, unabridged Editorial Policy document.
+Fundamina and its publisher, Juta & Company (Pty) Ltd, are committed to the core principles identified below.
+More detailed policies and processes are described in detail in Fundamina's full, unabridged Editorial Policy.

 PUBLICATION ETHICS

 The publishers